longhorn/website/content/docs/1.5.0/spdk/quick-start.md

 Or, you can enable it in `Setting > General > Enable SPDK Data Engine (Preview Feature)`.

-### Add `block-type` Disks in Worker Nodes
+### Add `block-type` Disks in Longhorn Nodes

 Unlike `filesystem-type` disks that are designed for legacy volumes, volumes using SPDK Data Engine are persistent on `block-type` disks.
-Therefore, it is necessary to equip worker nodes with `block-type` disks.
+Therefore, it is necessary to equip Longhorn nodes with `block-type` disks.

 #### Prepare disks

-If there are no additional disks available on the worker nodes, you can create loop block devices to test the feature.
-To accomplish this, execute the following command on each worker node to create a 10 GiB block device.
+If there are no additional disks available on the Longhorn nodes, you can create loop block devices to test the feature.
+To accomplish this, execute the following command on each Longhorn node to create a 10 GiB block device.
 ```
 dd if=/dev/zero of=blockfile bs=1M count=10240
 losetup -f blockfile